Fall 2019 (August 21-December 8, 2019): Online

 - Dark Green Religion, in which we explore how spirituality, philosophy, and science provide an ecological language to envision and feel the human connection to the biosphere, and determine the language used by the chosen conservation topic to advocate its cause.

 - Where Next?, in which we examine likely pathways of the present political and economic paradigm in relation to climate change and environmental degradation, media-based activism, and contemporary grassroots movements that seek to restore ecological balance and gain greater control of the fate of humanity and nature from the local level.

 - To complete a Final Project, an applied learning approach guides students toward successful engagement with their chosen conservation practice.
 Step-by-step, students reflect deeply on their immersion in a conservation topic, content that helps them build their Final Project.

 - Peer review of draft Final Projects allows for input that helps improve the focus and quality of students’ research and writing.
 Students will then have significant time to revise their Final Projects for instructor’s evaluation.

 Students begin most units by watching documentary films and reading texts on each unit’s topic.
 Online discussions provide a lively, interactive environment between students and the instructor.

 If you register in this class, please purchase the following two texts:

 - Andrew Dobson, Environmental Politics: A Very Short Introduction (Oxford: Oxford University Press, 2016).
 ISBN: 978-0199665570 (pb and ebook).

 - Bron Taylor, Dark Green Religion: Nature, Spirituality and the Planetary Future (Berkeley: University of California Press, 2010).
 ISBN: 978-0520261006 (pb and ebook).

 Other materials will be available online, through UNCW’s Randall Library, or Interlibrary Loans.
-Assigned films can be rented and viewed for free online.
+Assigned films can be viewed for free online.